mingliangguo/redautumn.github.com/_posts/2016-02-23-my-own-vim-memo.md

 CtrlPDir=~/abc
 ```

+### `termguicolors` doesn't work on MacOS's built-in terminal.app

+I ran into this when I tried to use the built-in `Terminal.app` from MacOS.
+And I noticed no colors are rendered in it when I open any files in it.
+And after remove the `termguicolors` option from vimrc/init.vim, the synthax highlight comes back.

+And a related discussion can be found here: https://stackoverflow.com/questions/58674310/nvim-in-macos-terminal-breaks-on-displaying-termguicolors

 ### MacVim settings

 There are some special(`weird`) settings about `MacVim`, which has made me so confused. e.g. to set the `font` size or `colorscheme`, the settings you have in `.vimrc` don't work as you expect.
 The reality is that you have to configure those in `.gvimrc` instead of `.vimrc`.
 Take a look at this [.gvimrc](https://github.com/mingliangguo/mydotfiles/blob/master/.gvimrc) for what the settings look like.